GarvitSingh05/Java-Package-DSA/README.md

 It was then I decided to maintain a package that helps people to implement various operations on Data Structures & Algorithms in an easy manner.
 This ultimately motivated me to the create this DSA package containing approximately 2800 lines of Java source code.

+### How to Utilise This Package Effectively :key:

+1. Download all the package files.
+2. Store them in a directory.
+3. Use import statment in your Java program.
+4. For example - import dsa.dataStructures.BinaryTree.*

 ### List of Provided Subpackages, Classes and Methods with Brief Descriptions :pen:

 #### **1. Algorithms**